shidec/smtpd/README.md

     go get -v github.com/shidec/smtpd

-Edit etc/smtpd.conf and tailor to your environment.
-It should work on most Unix and OS X machines as is.
+Edit etc/mail.conf and tailor to your environment.
 Launch the daemon:

     $GOPATH/bin/smtpd -config=$GOPATH/src/github.com/shidec/smtpd/etc/mail.conf

-By default the SMTP server will be listening on localhost port 25000 and the web interface will be available at [localhost:10025](http://localhost:10025/).
+By default the SMTP server will be listening port 25, IMAP server will be listening port 143 and the web interface will be available at [domain:10025]

 This will place smtpd in the background and continue running